onemonthofindieblues/onemonthofindiesblues.github.io/_lists/ourgym.md

 # Our gym
-This list contain all the stuff we want to train
+This list contains all the stuff we want in order to train

 If you want to delete something or you are not agree with something, write it in the section *we should discuss this*